hashicorp/katakoda/consul-secure-acl-vault/step1.md

-Consul uses Access Control Lists (ACLs) to secure the UI, API, CLI, service communications, and agent communications.
+Consul uses Access Control Lists (ACLs) to secure access to the UI, API, CLI, service registration, and agent communications.
-When securing your datacenter you should configure the ACLs first.

 Open `server.hcl`{{open}} in the editor to inspect values required for a minimal configuration with the ACL system enabled.